 Hereditary paraganglioma-pheochromocytoma (PPGLs) syndromes refers to paragangliomas (tumors derived from neuroendocrine tissues found along the paravertebral axis extending from the skull base to the pelvis) and by pheochromocytomas (paragangliomas of the adrenal medulla).

-Although paragangliomas can produce hormones, they do not produce metanephrine (a metabolite of epinephrine) due to the lack of paracrine stimulation of PNMT by adrenal-derived cortisol.
+Although paragangliomas can produce hormones, they do not produce metanephrine (a metabolite of epinephrine) due to the lack of paracrine stimulation by PNMT (requires cortisol).
 Conversely, pheochromocytomas can produce either metanephrine or normetanephrine (a metabolite of norepinephrine).

 Comparison of sympathetic and parasympathetic paragangliomas

 |Location: skull base, neck, and upper mediastinum||Location : lower mediastinum, abdomen, and pelvis|

 |Majority of them are nonsecretory (95%)||Majority of them are secretory|

 All patients with PPGLs should undergo genetic testing since hereditary PPGLs are typically inherited in an autosomal dominant fashion.
 Although patients usually inherit a pathogenic variant from a parent, some probands may have a de novo pathogenic variant (uninherited spontaneous mutation).

 SDHA, SDHB, SDHC and SDHD (designated as the SDHx syndrome complex) represents four nuclear genes that encode the subunits of the mitochondrial enzyme succinate dehydrogenase (SDH).

 SDHB = “BAD” : A high risk of malignancy and extra-adrenal sympathetic PPGLs